Starting off the school year, there are approximately 625 students registered to attend Jane Mears Middle School in

 The Mears mascot is a black panther and our school colors are gold and black.

-Mears Middle School is named after Jane Mears.
+Mears Middle School is named after Jane Wainwright Mears.
 Mrs. Mears helped to form the first school in Anchorage in 1915.
 The Pioneer School House is currently an historic building.
 A biography of Jane Wainwright Mears can be found on the Alaska History website.

 Mears is organized around a middle school, team format.
-The students of a team generally share the same science, langauge arts, math, and social studies teacher.
+The students of a team generally share the same science, language arts, math, and social studies teacher.
 This gives students a smaller learning community since a team typically consists of only 135 students.
 A teams' teachers have a specific time period during the day in which to meet together.
-Some activites that teachers do during this time are: discuss upcoming projects and coordinate curriculum, discuss students who stand out and those who may need additional help, they plan field trips, team events, and more.
+Some activities that teachers do during this time are: discuss upcoming projects and coordinate curriculum, discuss students who stand out and those who may need additional help, they plan field trips, team events, and more.
 Use the Team link on the left to see a list of team names and the teachers that contribute to that team.